Creating Advanced Marketing Strategies for Today’s Digital World

 Marketing Personalization

-Marketing personalization involves using specific data to deliver personalized messages to a particular visitor.
-Basically, instead of sending mass marketing messages, you craft your offer to a specific segment of your audience.
+Marketing personalization involves using specific data to deliver personalized messages.
+Instead of sending mass marketing messages, you craft your offer to a specific audience segment.

-Advanced marketing techniques often underline personalization within strategies as it increases customers’ action, getting a higher ROI.
-Moreover, Epsilon’s research shows that 80% of consumers are more likely to choose a brand providing personalized experiences.
+Advanced marketing techniques often emphasize personalization within strategies, as it increases customers’ actions and yields a higher ROI.
+Moreover, Medallia’s research shows that 61% of consumers are willing to spend more with companies that offer a customized experience.

-When it comes to personalized marketing, most businesses stick to mentioning the first name in an e-mail/message, but there is much more to explore regarding this not-so-hidden treasure.
+When it comes to personalized marketing, most businesses mention the first name in an e-mail or message, but there is much more to explore regarding this not-so-hidden treasure.

-Another way of delivering personalized marketing may be sending custom offers for products users might have left in the shopping cart, as well as an offer for products that need refills, spare parts, or replacement at specific time frames.
+Another way to deliver personalized marketing may be to send custom offers for products users might have left in the shopping cart, as well as offers for products that need refills, spare parts, or replacement within specific time frames.

 Get Your SEO Together, Especially Local SEO

-When trying to improve your advanced marketing strategy, SEO is one of the most important things you should focus on.
+SEO is one of the most important things you should focus on when trying to improve your advanced marketing strategy.
 And if you are questioning SEO’s efficiency, just think it can reduce customer acquisition costs by almost 90%.

 By optimizing for search engines, your website will be more likely to rank higher when someone is looking for related subjects.